-- It is objectively manifested, meaning it is observable or perceivable from actual symptoms or conditions. - It is an impairment of an important body function, which is function of value, significance, or consequence to the injured person. - It affects the injured person's general ability to lead a normal life, meaning it influences the injured person's capacity to live in his or her normal manner of living.
+- It is objectively manifested, meaning it is observable or perceivable from actual symptoms or conditions by someone other than the injured person. - It is an impairment of an important body function, which is a body function of great value, significance, or consequence to the injured person. - It affects the injured person's general ability to lead a normal life, meaning it influences the injured person's power, skill, or capacity to live or pass life in his or her normal manner of living.